 How are we helping?

-Almost one third of the EU annual humanitarian aid budget is used to provide emergency food assistance, making the EU one of the world's major donors of humanitarian food assistance.
-Since 2010, ECHO has been rolling out its new humanitarian food assistance policy and supported over 100 million people lacking access to sufficient amounts of safe and nutritious food.
+Overall, almost one third of the EU annual humanitarian aid budget is used to provide emergency food assistance, making the EU one of the world's major donors in this sector.
+Since 2010, the EU has been rolling out its humanitarian food assistance policy and supported over 100 million people lacking access to sufficient amounts of safe and nutritious food.

-High priority is placed on providing sustainable solutions and restoring self-reliance, also by equipping family farmers with seeds and toolkits.
+High priority is placed on providing sustainable solutions and restoring self-reliance, also by building resilience and protecting the livelihoods of food insecure rural households, including equipping vulnerable family farmers with seeds and toolkits.